Skip to main content

 Should I just replace the whole ice maker?

-Not until it is diagnosed.
-Swapping the ice-maker module is a common parts-cannon mistake.
-If the real problem is a leaking duct seal or a defrost sensor, a new module frosts over again in weeks.
+Not until it's diagnosed.
+Swapping the ice maker module is a common parts-cannon mistake.
+If the real problem is a leaking duct seal or a failed defrost sensor, a new module frosts over again in weeks.
 We test the inlet valve, sensor, heater, and seal before recommending any part.

 How much does a Samsung ice maker repair cost?